nehaljwani/team.exiv2.org/book/IMaEA.md

 You will find a simplified version of BasicIo in tvisitor.cpp in the code that accompanies this book.
 Io has two constructors.
 The obvious one is Io(std::string) which calls `fopen()`.
 More subtle is Io(io,from,size) which creates a sub-file on an existing stream.
 This design deals with embedded files.
 Most metadata is written in a format designated by the standards body and embedded in the file.
 For example, Exif metadata data is written in Tiff Format and embedded in the file.

 Other metadata standards use a similar design.
 XMP is embedded XML, an Icc Profile is a major block of technology.
 Exiv2 knows how to extract, insert, delete and replace an Icc Profile.
-It knows noting about the contents of the Icc Profile.
+It knows nothing about the contents of the Icc Profile.
 With Xmp, Exiv2 using Adobe's XMPsdk to enable the the Xmp data to be modified.

 Exiv2 has an abstract RemoteIo object which can read/write on the internet.
 For http, there is a basic implementation of the http protocol in src/http.cpp.
 For production use, Exiv2 should be linked with libcurl.
 The reason for providing a "no thrills" implementation of http was two fold.
-Firstly, it enabled the project to proceed rapidly without leaning the curl API.
-Secondly, I wanted all versions of the exiv2 command-line to have http support as I thought it would be useful for testing as we could store video and other large file formats remotely.
+Firstly, it enabled the project to proceed rapidly without learning the curl API.
+Secondly, I wanted all versions of the exiv2 command-line to have http support as I thought it would be useful for testing as we could store video and other large files remotely.

 The MemIo class enables memory to be used as a stream.
 This is fast and convenient for small temporary files.
 When memory mapped files are available, FileIo uses that in preference to FILE*.
 When the project started in 2004, memory-mapped files were not provided on some legacy platforms such as DOS.
 Today, all operating systems provide memory mapped files.
 I've never heard of Exiv2 being used in an embedded controller, however I'm confident that this is feasible.
 I've worked on embedded controllers with no operating system and only a standard "C" io library.
 Exiv2 can be built for such a device.

 Most camera manufacturers are large corporations.
 I'm sure they have their own firmware to handle Exif metadata.
 However, the world of photography has an every growing band of start-ups making amazing devices such as Go-Pro.
 One day I'll hear the somebody is cycling around on top of Mt Everest with Exiv2 running on top of their head!
+One of our users is an astronomer at NASA.
+I've never heard that Exiv2 has flown in space, however one day it might.
+I can say with pride that I think Exiv2 is out of this world!

 [TOC](#TOC)
 <div id="8">